SAPIEN Technologies, Inc.: History

 Rios and Lamoreux continued to work on small projects to generate revenue; Elmore recommended SAPIEN as a contractor with Windows development experience to help Berkeley Systems develop modules for their popular After Dark screen saver product.
 SAPIEN developed More After Dark and After Dark: Star Trek Edition for Berkeley Systems.
 SAPIEN continued to increase both their revenue and their staff through 1992, when the company entered into an agreement with PixelLite to create a vector-based print publishing application similar to the popular PrintShop software.
 PixelLite was owned by the original creators of Print Shop, which had by then been sold to Broderbund Software.
 Elmore was hired back from Berkeley Systems to help with the new product, which was originally named InstantArtist (InstantArtist was originally published by Autodesk Corporation, then by Maxis Software under the name PrintArtist; Maxis was purchased by Sierra, which still publishes PrintArtist).

 From 1992 to 1997, SAPIEN developed software for other companies, including Individual Software, Viacom Entertainment, Illumina Productions, and others; the company entered into a five-year agreement with Rand McNally to design and develop their TripMaker software.
 Zeltser came back to SAPIEN to head development on TripMaker, eventually producing not only that product but also StreetFinder and New Millennium World Atlas for Rand McNally.
 Alex Riedel joined the staff in 1997 to work on the World Atlas product.
 As the five-year agreement with Rand McNally neared its end, however, Lamoreux and Rios decided to discontinue all development contracts, downsize the staff, and begin developing SAPIEN's own products.

 While still living in Germany, Riedel had published a shareware Windows-based programming editor called ARIS Edit.
 SAPIEN came to an agreement to use the source code of ARIS Edit to produce SAPIEN's own programming editor.
 Because Windows-based editors were plentiful in the market, SAPIEN focused on a new language being produced by Microsoft: Visual Basic Scripting Edition, or VBScript.
 SAPIEN's editor was named PrimalScript 1.0, and it focused primarily on providing an integrated development environment for VBScript.

-In 2004, SAPIEN acquired ScriptingAnswers.com and began expanding from a single-product software company to a larger, more all-inclusive product portfolio focused on scripting and software development.
+In 2004, SAPIEN acquired ScriptingAnswers.com and began expanding from a single-product software company to a larger product portfolio focused on scripting and software development.